The long story behind ~ A tale of a Mariner's unorthodoxy.

 With whom does our story begin?

 Our tale begins with the illegitimate child of one Monsieur Poulet.
-A once prominent member of the French military, turned royalty at the conclusion of his service.
+Monsieur was once a prominent member of the French military, turned royalty at the conclusion of his service.
 His son's coming to the estate was not a welcome one & events would transpire that had the boy exiled in most controversial fashion.
 This troublesome extension of the family was Monsieur James Levesque, who's ill fated path in life would later have him dubbed the Marquis de Ceas'd.
+The lord of a barren, inhospitable, and unpopulated region of Quebec.
+The same that Jacques Cartier once proclaimed at first sight "My Lord, but this must be the land God gave to Cain."
+He was essentially a lord in title only & devoid of any subjects.
 But it had been said, his coming was like the pebble that starts an avalanche down a great mountainside & changed the surrounding landscape forever.
 He was but a small member of a much greater host you'll come to know soon enough.

 When the time is proper, you'll have the full account of Lord James Levesque's adventures, his dastardly deeds & the lifetime of suffering thereafter on the road to perdition.
 And then perhaps you'll comprehend the spirit that drives the Pearl Necklace onward.
 Her crew can ever always be described with one word...
 Debaucherous!